 Eliminate trailing spaces

-Trailing space affect searches and operations which require an exact match to be made, as the space is treated as a character.
+Trailing space affect searches and operations which require an exact match to be made, as each space is treated as a character.
 To eliminate these spaces within Excel you can use the TRIM() function.

 Use the right datatype

 Whenever possible, use number and date datatypes, not plain text.
 Using numbers and dates allows the platform to perform calculations and build calendars, which it can’t do with plain text.